mitchellh/radar/docs/user_guide.md

 go and provide an easy solution to matching.
 However, if you need more customizability or complex logic, classes are the ideal solution.

+### Rejecters

+Matchers are useful for setting up a whitelist of exactly what is allowed to be reported.
+Sometimes it is more useful to setup a blacklist, instead (or a combination of the both).
+"Rejecters" is the term given to the blacklist, although they use the exact same matchers as above.
+The only difference is that if any of the rejecters match, then the error is not reported.

+Another important difference is that rejecters take precedence over matchers.
+This means that even if a matcher would have matched the exception, if a rejecter matches it, then the exception will never be reported by Radar.

+Using rejecters is the exact same as matchers, and use the exact same
+classes:

+    Radar::Application.new(:app) do |app|
+      app.reject :backtrace, "my_file.rb"
+    end

 ## Filters

 Filters provide a method of filtering the data hash just before it is sent